Our traffic lights conform to international standards in terms of their colour, but we have slightly different phasing than some countries.

-This image shows a green filter light to the right.
+This image shows a green turn arrow to the right.
 This is most frequently seen where two lines of facing traffic want to turn to the right.
 Both directions can turn right without interfering with each other’s trajectories.

-The image below shows a red filter light and red light ahead.
+The image below shows a red arrow and red light ahead.

 This amber or yellow traffic light comes after a green light and indicates that the lights are just about to turn red.
 You should stop if it’s safe to do so, and this will vary according to the road conditions, the braking ability of your car, and the ability for people behind you to stop.